 25 Ways to Cope When Someone You Love Leaves You

 It can feel like your entire world is crashing when someone you love leaves you.
-This feeling of pain and betrayal makes moving on from someone you love almost impossible.
+This feeling of pain and betrayal can make moving on from someone you love almost impossible.

 If you aren’t careful to get your act together and move on with your life, you may never be able to get over it when your lover leaves.